 ADDITIONAL NOTES FOR BRINGING IT BACK TO CAMP:

 This session is meant to provide Fellows with a few ideas for morning activities that incorporate waking up the body & mind.
 Variations on these activities can be done with their cabin, unit, or the entire camp.
-They can also be useful as a personal practice (rather than replicating it for campers.)

 Modeh Ani Text